SPF-OST/pytrnsys/README.md

 Nevertheless, many functions can be used to process and plot other kind of data such as those extracted from monitoring systems or exported from other softwares like Polysun.

-Main developers :
+#####Main developer:
-- Dr. Daniel Carbonell : Institut für Solartechnik SPF, Rapperswil, Switzerland.
+- Daniel Carbonell : Institut für Solartechnik SPF, Rapperswil, Switzerland.
+- To be able to commit contact : dani.carbonell@spf.ch
+#####Collaborators:
+- Mattia Battaglia : Institut für Solartechnik SPF, Rapperswil, Switzerland.
+- Jeremias Schmidli : Institut für Solartechnik SPF, Rapperswil, Switzerland.

 This code was not developed with the intention to be shared with others, but after realizing that it could help the community to have a better workflow with TRNSYS we decided to share it with you.
-However, we dont have any budget for software development and therefore we will not be able to solve your particular problems.
+However, we don't have any budget for software development and therefore we will not be able to solve your particular problems.
 We also expect that by sharing it some of you will be able to improve it and make it better.

 ##Aknowledgements